freifunk-gluon/gluon/docs/user/site.rst

     default package set.
 It is also possible to remove packages from the default set by prepending a minus sign to the package name.

+GLUON_SITE_PACKAGES_standard
+    Defines a list of additional packages to include or exclude for devices of the standard device-class.

+GLUON_SITE_PACKAGES_tiny
+    Defines a list of additional packages to include or exclude for devices of the tiny device-class.

 GLUON_RELEASE
     The current release version Gluon should use.